varya/varya.github.com/content/posts/webfonts-with-sass-and-webpack/index.md

 ## Resolve URLs

 If you use SASS, you must face a problem of resolving URLs.
-Let's say you webpack configuration for processin SASS files is like the following.
+Let's say your Webpack configuration for processing SASS files is like the following.

 ```javascript
 {